wolfoo2931/js-kick-off/README.md

 ```
 ## 3. Package your App into a single JS File

-There are predifined tasks which package the code base into a single JS file.
+There are predefined tasks which package the code base into a single JS file.
 Just
 execute:

 ```bash